abc12345d/Markdown_workspace/ProgrammerCarl/Day1_array_two_pointers.md

         else:
             left += 1

-    # as the array is zero-based indexing,
+    # as the array is zero-based indexing and the exit condition of while loop,
     # elements in this range [0:k-1] are not equal to val
     # elements in this range [k:len(nums)-1] are equal to val
-    # due to the condition of while loop,
-    # left = the index of first occurance of val in nums array.
+    # left = the index of first occurance of val in nums array = k
     return left
 ```